ilyasolgun11/paws-play-pp1/README.md

 ### Eligibility Hero Section Content: <a name="eligibility-hero"></a>

-- This section shows the user the eligibility hero section with an illustration of a female veternatian holding a dog.
+- This section shows the user the eligibility hero section with an illustration of a female veterinarian holding a dog.
 - This section also displays a h2 with the text eligibility showing the users that its the eligibility section.
 - This section also displays a paragraph telling the user to scroll down and fill out the eligibility form in order to sign them up with Paw's Play.